Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/05_pandora.md

   </tr>
 </table>

-The boss then goes into its final mechanic of the loop.
+Have the MT *Provoke* to take the boss back, and face the boss to any of the eight cardinal/intercardinal markers to prepare for the final mechanic of the loop.

 ## Polarizing Strikes